 Complex vs. Complicated - Part II

 Important fundamental principles to achieve the necessary complexity while at the same time avoiding complexity and ensuring maintainability is the principle of "separation of concerns" and the introduction of defined levels of abstraction.
-I want to look at that later.
+I look at that here.

 Several architecture frameworks exist in the market, which help us to organize our models and to implement the principle of "Separation of Concerns".